temporalio/docker-builds/docker-readme/server.md

 `TEMPORAL_JWT_PERMISSIONS_CLAIM` (defaults to `permissions`)

-This vairable specifies the name of your JWT permissions claim.
+This variable specifies the property name of your JWT permissions claim.

 `FRONTEND_GRPC_PORT` (defaults to `7233`)